channelsuurf/tubes/README.md

 Given a video URL, tubes will attempt to parse and match it to a known provider and then fetch its metadata.

-It supports both 3rd party API and [oEmbed](https://oembed.com/) providers
+It supports both 3rd party API and [oEmbed](https://oembed.com/) providers.

 ### Supported Providers